- UCAS course code

 Kai Ho / BSc Planning and Real Estate student

-Effective planning, development and management of our towns, cities and countryside is crucial in an age when governments and societies all over the world are struggling to deliver sustainable development.
+Effective planning, development, and management of our cities, towns, and natural environment is crucial in an age when governments and societies all over the world are struggling to deliver sustainable development.

-- want to take a vocationally led degree that equips you with a wide range of hands-on technical, design, decision-making and communication skills that make you highly employable;
+- want to take a vocationally led degree that equips you with a wide range of hands-on technical, design, critical, decision-making, and communication skills that make you highly employable;

-In the third year of study, you will normally embark on a paid work placement with an organisation engaged with planning, environment, urban design and/or real estate to apply the conceptual, digital and communication skills you practice.
+In the third year of study, you will normally embark on a 12-month paid work placement with an organisation in the UK engaged with planning, urban design and/or real estate to apply the conceptual, digital and communication skills you practice.

-To acquire full accreditation by the RTPI, you must also complete a specialist qualification, which can be achieved by transferring onto our four-year integrated master's course (five-years with professional placement).
+To acquire full accreditation by the RTPI, you must also complete a specialist qualification, which can be achieved by transferring onto one of our two integrated master's courses: Master of Planning or Master of Planning and Real Estate.

-The city is also ideally placed for you to learn about a wide variety of rural environments which have interesting implications for planning and real estate markets, including three spectacular National Parks, areas of intensive farming and impressive coastlines.
+The city is also ideally placed for you to learn about a wide variety of rural environments which have significant implications for planning and real estate markets, including three spectacular National Parks, areas of intensive farming, and impressive coastlines.

 Special features